Luminosity function (astronomy)

 In astronomy, a luminosity function gives the number of stars or galaxies per luminosity interval.
 Luminosity functions are used to study the properties of large groups or classes of objects, such as the stars in clusters or the galaxies in the Local Group.

 Note that the term "function" is slightly misleading, and the luminosity function might better be described as a luminosity distribution.
 Given a luminosity as input, the luminosity function essentially returns the abundance of objects with that luminosity (specifically, number density per luminosity interval).

 Main sequence luminosity function

 The main sequence luminosity function maps the distribution of main sequence stars according to their luminosity.
-It is used to compare star formation and death rates rates, and evolutionary models, with observations.
+It is used to compare star formation and death rates, and evolutionary models, with observations.
 Main sequence luminosity functions vary depending on their host galaxy and on selection criteria for the stars, for example in the Solar neighbourhood or the Small Magellanic Cloud.

 White dwarf luminosity function

 The white dwarf luminosity function (WDLF) gives the number of white dwarf stars with a given luminosity.
 As this is determined by the rates at which these stars form and cool, it is of interest for the information it gives about the physics of white dwarf cooling and the age and history of the Galaxy.